-Externships for academic credit are typically for three hours, requiring 12 hours per week of work at your placement, and you must also attend a classroom component for one hour per week.
-Externships are available only if you have previously completed at least three semesters’ worth of course work toward their degree.
-(See Student Handbook, §3.13.5.)
+Externships for academic credit require 12 hours per week of work at your placement, and you must also attend a classroom component for one hour per week.
+Externships are available only if you have previously completed at least three semesters’ worth of course work toward your degree.
+(See Student Handbook (PDF), §3.13.5.)
 Externs earn four credit hours per semester, and the course satisfies students' experiential learning requirement for graduation.

-If you would like to apply to participate in the College of Law externship program, have questions or would like additional information, please review the appropriate externship handbook and feel free to contact the director of externships, Justice Jack O'Malley, at firstname.lastname@example.org.
+If you would like to apply to participate in the College of Law externship program, have questions or would like additional information, please review the appropriate externship handbook and feel free to contact the director of externships, Assistant Dean Anderson, at firstname.lastname@example.org.
 Please note that you must secure an externship placement with an employer before applying.
 See the FAQ on how to find an externship placement.

-For more information or questions about externships, please email the director, Justice Jack O'Malley, at email@example.com.
+For more information or questions about externships, please email the director, Assistant Dean Anderson, at email@example.com.

-In the Civil Externship program you are immersed in the practice of law under the supervision of attorneys in placements that can include law firms, for-profit companies, government, non-profit entities, and some other entities (but typically not private law firms).
+In the Civil Externship program you are immersed in the practice of law under the supervision of attorneys in placements that can include law firms, for-profit companies, government, non-profit entities, and some other entities.
 You will engage in many aspects of civil practice, which may include counseling clients, planning and other aspects of litigation, legal research and memorandum writing, negotiating with opposing parties, representing clients before administrative and judicial tribunals and transactional work.
 Prerequisites for this externship are Professional Responsibility (643) and Introduction to Lawyering Skills (720) .

 In the Criminal Law Externship you are supervised directly by experienced assistant state's attorneys and assistant public defenders.
 You are encouraged to use 711 licenses to appear in court for motions, hearings and trials.
 You are able to apply the skills you have acquired in the Lawyering Skills and Trial Advocacy courses.
 The training received in this program has prepared many students for successful careers in criminal law, including positions at the offices of the state's attorneys and public defenders.

-Pre-/co-requisites for this externship are Professional Responsibility (643) and Introduction to Lawyering Skills (720).
+Prerequisites for this externship are Professional Responsibility (643) and Introduction to Lawyering Skills (720).
 Trial Advocacy (725), Criminal Procedure (601) and Criminal Procedure (602), and Evidence (655) are highly recommended.
 You must also have a 711 license to participate in this program and have a grade point average of 2.2 or higher.

 The Judicial Externship Program provides you with the opportunity to observe and participate in the legal process from the unique vantage point of the judiciary, while using and improving your research, writing and analytical skills.
 The program is limited to third-year students with a GPA of 3.0 or higher.
 As with other types of externships, you must secure a placement with an employer before completing an application.
 Prerequisites for this externship are Professional Responsibility (643) and Introduction to Lawyering Skills (720) .